GregDoming/movietakehome/README.md

 - **Improved UI/UX:**
   - Enhance the user interface and experience with animations and better styling.
+  - Add loading spinner to increase User Experience for users with slower connections (react query isfetfching was causing toon many rerenders and out of scope to fix)
   -
 - **Highlighting current pagination page:**
   - Better user experience